ainame/Lumpik/README.md

-# Swiftkiq
+# Lumpik

 ## Summary

-Swiftkiq is the job queue system for general purpose.
+Lumpik is the job queue system for general purpose.

 ## Features